MikheilKvizhinadze2001/Genetic_Algorithm/README.md

 # Part 1

-## the Traveling Salesman Problem
+## The Traveling Salesman Problem

-This project implements a genetic algorithm to solve the Traveling Salesman Problem (TSP).
+This part implements a genetic algorithm to solve the Traveling Salesman Problem (TSP).
 The TSP is a classic algorithmic problem in the field of computer science and operations research which focuses on optimization.
 In this problem, a salesman is given a list of cities, and must determine the shortest route that allows him to visit each city once and return to his original location.

 ![image](https://github.com/MikheilKvizhinadze2001/traveling_salesman_problem/assets/85734592/e4b1ed7d-6dd8-46c3-b943-ce359f899593)